DanMargera/IA-TP1/results/RESULTS.md

 Then we divide this into balanced datasets to train/test:

 Train set has 324 tweets, 108 of each class(selected randomly).\
-Test set has 59 tweets(selected randomly from the remaining pool of tweets):
+Test set has 59 tweets(selected randomly from the remaining pool of tweets, 15.4% holdout):
  - Positive: 20
  - Neutral: 20
  - Negative: 19